Single Spies: A Question of Attribution

 The second play is based on Anthony Blunt's role in the Cambridge Spy Ring and, as Surveyor of the Queen's Pictures, personal art adviser to Queen Elizabeth II.
 Bennett portrays his continuing interrogation by Chubb, an MI5 officer; his work researching and restoring art; and an unexpected meeting with the Queen while he and an assistant are rehanging paintings at Buckingham Palace.
 The Queen, though ostensibly discussing aesthetic matters with him, interrogates Blunt more probingly than the MI5 man has done.
 The play was lightly revised for a television version first shown on 20 October 1991.
 The casts of the stage and screen versions were:

 The stage play was directed by Simon Callow.
 The television version was directed by John Schlesinger.

 The plays were adapted for radio in 2006, with Brigit Forsyth as Coral and Simon Callow as Burgess in the first play, and Edward Petherbridge as Blunt and Prunella Scales as the Queen in the second.

 Reception

 In a televised documentary Caviar to the General broadcast on UK Channel 4 in 1990, shortly before her death, Coral Browne humorously described her reaction to seeing the stage version of An Englishman Abroad, particularly expressing her irritation at the costumes.
-She recalled that when she made the film version, the costume designer went to great lengths to find out what she wore at the time the story is set, but when she saw the stage costumes she exclaimed: "I nearly died.
-Fake fur and hats that wouldn't have come out of a grab bag at the Sally Army.
-I was mortified.
-If the play ever comes to Broadway, I shall go armed with three lawyers and sue.
-I consider it a defamation".
+She recalled that when she made the film version, the costume designer went to great lengths to find out what she wore at the time the story is set, but when she saw the stage costumes she exclaimed: "I fainted.
+The prospect of my appearing in a fake fur whatever it was, and hats that wouldn't have come out of a grab bag after Christmas at the Salvation Army...
+I was incensed... and I mean... and if the play ever comes to New York I shall go there with three lawyers... because I consider it a defamation."